vlad17/COS513-Blog/_posts/2015-09-27-exploratory-analysis.md

 {% endhighlight %}

+An important conclusion here is that it may be useful to *scale event importance agains the actor frequency*, otherwise US news will unfairly dominate the impact on forecasting, just because news there has higher coverage.
+We see this is the case for the _code 190_ event above as well.
+At the very least it'll be important to learn the weights for each actors.

 Now let's take another look at the shape of our segmented populations.
 First the infrequent actors:

 {% highlight mma %}